zota/zota-for-woocommerce/readme.txt

 === Where can I get support?
 Zotapay for WooCommerce is supported by Zotapay.
 For sign-up and sales inquiries, please contact sales@zotapay.com.
 For Support, please use support@zotapay.com and include customer identifiable information, along with a description of the issue.

+== Screenshots ==

+1. Test/sandbox mode is available.
+Credentials for Zotapay sandbox are required.
+2. Download, install and activate Zotapay for WooCommerce from Plugins page in WordPress administration.
+3. After activation, click on plugin's Settings button near Deactivate in the Plugins list page.
+4. Adding a Payment Method.